christopherchristensen/summaries/cnf/mds/prep/ccna-final-exam_solutions.md

       -   *255.255.255.128\**
       -   255.255.252.0

-129.  **A DHCP server is used to IP addresses dynamically to the hosts on a network.
+129.  **A DHCP server is used to assign IP addresses dynamically to the hosts on a network.
 The address pool is configured with 10.29.244.0/25.
 There are 19 printers on this network that need to use reserve static IP addresses from the pool.
 How many IP address in the pool are left to be assign to other hosts?**

       -   210
       -   60